benkeen/generatedata/README.md

 - re-examined installation for refactored Plugin Manager code
 - check all user account types
 - translations of new/changed text
-- security check all Ajax requests
-- minification warning in modal when resetting plugins w/ bundling enabled
 - browser checks

 3.2.1 - May 25, 2015